realA10001986/Remote/README.md

 This selects what happens when you (briefly) press the O.O button when Fake-Power is on:

-- _Plays previous song in Music Player_: As it says, as part of Music Player control, O.O jumps to the previous song.
+- _Plays previous track in Music Player_: As it says, as part of Music Player control, O.O jumps to the previous track.
 - _Makes throttle-up trigger a time travel_: Briefly pressing O.O prepares a Time Travel, which is then triggered when pushing the throttle stick upward.

 ##### &#9193; Holding RESET when Fake-Power on